Decapitated/Godot-Poisson-Disk-Sampler/README.md

 ![Poisson Animated Fill](https://github.com/Decapitated/Godot-Poisson-Disk-Sampler/blob/main/docs/PoissonFill-Rainbow.gif?raw=true)

 I created this after trying [udit's implementation](https://github.com/udit/poisson-disc-sampling).
-For whatever reason his didn't work for me.
-And this one aims to improve by abstracting the way points are validated.
+For whatever reason it didn't work for me, and wanted to try doing it myself.
+This one aims to improve by abstracting the way points are validated, as well as possibly adding more dimensions - as stated in Robert's paper.

 ## Usage
 How to generate points for different shapes: